arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 }
 ```

 To have a specific frequency band configured, the `GSM.begin()` method allows an additional argument field to define desired frequency band to configure, which can be applied to mask multiple bands to be used or searched.
-You may check the how this frequncy band configuration works by checking the [Available Frequency Bands section](#available-frequency-bands).
 The following `GSM.begin()` example shows how it would look like if you were to define the frequency band.

 ```cpp
 void setup() {